Operation Odyssey Dawn: 22 March

 At approximately 22:30 CET (evening of 21 March), a USAFE F-15E 91-0304 operating out of RAF Lakenheath (TDY to Aviano Air Base) crashed about 25 miles (40 km) southwest of Benghazi.
 Both crew members ejected at high altitude and were subsequently separated.
 A MV-22 Osprey, supported by two AV-8Bs, two CH-53E Super Stallions, and a KC-130J Hercules from the 26th MEU initially recovered the pilot, while the weapons officer was recovered later after being rescued by rebel forces in the area.
 Two Marine Harriers accompanying the rescue force dropped two 500 lb bombs at the request of the ejected pilot, prior to the MV-22 landing in an attempt to deter an unidentified group of people heading towards the area.
 The UK had a "peripheral involvement" in the rescue of the U.S. pilots.

 Six local villagers, including a young boy, were reported to have been injured by gunfire from the rescuing U.S. forces, A Marine spokesperson aboard USS Kearsarge denied that shots were fired, saying: "The Osprey is not armed, and the Marines barely got off the aircraft.
 I was in the landing center the whole time, where we were monitoring what was going on, and firing was never reported", Pentagon sources were later reported to have confirmed that shots were fired, but the source of the civilian casualties is still being investigated.

 Overnight, the U.S. bombed the wreckage of the downed F-15E "to prevent materials from getting into the wrong hands."

 In a 24-hours period; 175 air sorties were conducted (113 US, 62 coalition).
 Around this time, the U.S. changed its target priorities from air defenses to Libyan ground forces.

 24 March

 Royal Norwegian Air Force F-16s were assigned to the U.S. African Command and Operation Odyssey Dawn.
 A number of Norwegian F-16s took off from the Souda Bay Air Base on the island of Crete, Greece for their first mission over Libya.

 25 March

-Three laser-guided bombs were launched from 2 F-16s of the Royal Norwegian Airforce against Libyan tanks.
-F-16s from the Royal Norwegian Airforce bombed an airfield in Libya during the night.
+Three laser-guided bombs were launched from 2 F-16s of the Royal Norwegian Air Force against Libyan tanks.
+F-16s from the Royal Norwegian Air Force bombed an airfield in Libya during the night.
 Coalition planes flew 164 sorties and coalition leaders reported damage to Gadhafi's ground forces.